← Back to Research

 Two structural factors push the enforcement number down.
 Transportation Secretary Sean Duffy is advancing an AV framework plan (NHTSA), and NHTSA's investigative capacity has shrunk under recent staffing reductions (Foley).
 Investigations run 18 months or longer, so the current ones may not conclude inside the resolution window.

-The school-bus investigation is the most dangerous one.
+The school-bus investigation is still the most dangerous one.
 The December 2025 voluntary recall was supposed to fix bus-passing behavior; violations continued into 2026, and NHTSA sent a second document request in May, the standard escalation marker.
 A child struck near a school generates congressional pressure NHTSA cannot wait out.
+But investigations of this kind run 18 months or longer, and neither open case has produced an enforcement signal since the spring.

-Federal AV legislation probably does not happen on this timeline.
-My probability of the SELF DRIVE Act or equivalent being signed before January 3, 2027 is 10%.
-The bill cleared the House Energy and Commerce Committee on a 12-11 party-line vote (Smart Cities Dive).
+Federal AV legislation probably does not happen on this timeline, and the odds have fallen further.
+My probability of the SELF DRIVE Act or equivalent being signed before January 3, 2027 is 5%, down from 10% in May.
+The 2026 bill (H.R.
+7390) has not moved since its 12-11 party-line subcommittee vote in February: no full-committee markup, no floor action (Congress.gov).
 Its predecessor, the AV START Act, died in the Senate in 2018 after passing the House unanimously, killed by a coalition of labor, disability rights groups, trial lawyers, and state regulators.
 That coalition has not changed since.

 The surface transportation reauthorization due September 30, 2026 is the most plausible legislative vehicle, but the current House version (the BUILD America 250 Act) only extends AV authority to FMCSA for commercial vehicles, not NHTSA for passenger vehicles (Holland & Knight).
 Adding passenger AV provisions would jeopardize the 62-2 committee vote the transportation bill enjoys today.
 Waymo spends the next 18 months operating inside a state-by-state regulatory patchwork.

 London is Waymo's first international shot and probably its longest.
-The company has about 100 Jaguar I-PACEs testing with safety drivers across a 100-square-mile area (TechCrunch), targeting commercial driverless launch in Q4 2026.
-My forecast places the first paid driverless ride in London at a median of August 2027, with a p90 stretching to September 2028.
+The company has about 100 Jaguar I-PACEs testing across a 100-square-mile area (TechCrunch), against a stated target of commercial driverless launch in 2026.
+As of August, Waymo's own UK page still says commercial rides are unavailable and every trial runs with an in-vehicle Autonomous Specialist (Waymo).
+The empty-seat validation phase that precedes every Waymo city launch has not visibly started, and Waymo's domestic ramp-ups take 9 to 18 months from that point.
+My re-run pushes the first paid driverless London ride out to a median of November 2027, from August 2027 in May, with a p90 now stretching to late 2029.

 The UK's pilot application process opened on May 22, 2026 (UK government).
 No country has gone from "applications open" to commercial driverless service in under five months.
 Each operator needs a Vehicle Special Order from the Vehicle Certification Agency, an Automated Passenger Service permit from Transport for London, and a novel safety case review.
 The UK government's own published timeline for the permanent AV Act framework is H2 2027 (UK government).
 A Waymo vehicle driving into a police cordon in Harlesden in April (BBC) did not help Waymo's public-trust case.
 Baidu's Apollo Go and the UK's own Wayve are also competing for regulator attention, which lengthens the queue.

-The chart above plots three date forecasts: the first paid public ride in the new Ojai vehicle (p50 October 1, 2026), the first paid driverless ride in London (p50 August 2027), and Other Bets crossing $1 billion per quarter (p50 December 2029).
-The Ojai and London forecasts are operational milestones.
+The chart above plots the three date forecasts: the first paid public Ojai ride (forecast p50 October 1, 2026, actual July 29), the first paid driverless ride in London (p50 November 2027), and Other Bets crossing $1 billion per quarter (p50 February 2030).
+The Ojai and London milestones are operational.
 The Other Bets milestone is the financial threshold at which Waymo's segment becomes material in Alphabet's financials.

 Alphabet does not break Waymo out as a separate reporting segment, so my forecast lives at the Other Bets level.
-My probability of Alphabet changing that before mid-2027 is 5%.
-The accounting math kills it: Other Bets' $411 million in quarterly revenue is below 0.4% of Alphabet's total, well under the ASC 280 10% threshold that mandates separation (SEC).
+My probability of Alphabet changing that before mid-2027 stays at 5%.
+The accounting math kills it: Other Bets' $382 million of Q2 revenue is below 0.4% of Alphabet's total, well under the ASC 280 10% threshold that mandates separation (Alphabet).
 Alphabet defended this aggregation to the SEC in 2017 and has every incentive to maintain it.

-My p10 of $7.2 billion assumes faster revenue scaling and cost discipline.
-My p90 of $10.5 billion includes another stock-based compensation true-up like the $2.1 billion charge Alphabet took in Q4 2025 (SEC) tied to Waymo's rising valuation.
+My p10 of $7.5 billion assumes cost discipline holds and the Fiber exit lands early.
+My p90 of $10.4 billion includes another stock-based compensation true-up like the $2.1 billion charge Alphabet took in Q4 2025 (SEC) tied to Waymo's rising valuation.

 Conservative analyst models push the timeline out further.
 Morgan Stanley projects $2.5 billion annual by 2030 (Morgan Stanley).
 TD Cowen has $6.1 billion in gross bookings by 2034 (Yahoo Finance).
 Sundar Pichai has been telling investors Waymo will become "meaningful in our financials" by 2027-2028 (CNBC).
 Meaningful revenue is visible by 2027-2028.
 Meaningful profit will not show up before 2029.